How to Get Plastic Bathtub White Again (5 Easy Methods)

 how to clean a stained bathtub using bathtub cleaner

-This natural method uses the citric acid in lemons and the gentle abrasiveness of salt to clean a stained bathtub effectively.
-It’s great for soap scum, light mineral buildup, and those dull patches without strong chemicals.
+Natural citric acid is great for breaking down the mineral deposits often found in Singapore bathtubs.
+It’s perfect for soap scum, light mineral buildup, and those dull patches without strong chemicals.

 What You’ll Need: